PDF(170.4 KB) View with Adobe Reader on a variety of devices

 !--- Defines trusted authentication keys

-configure NTP authentication using the controller GUI, perform these steps:
+In order to configure NTP authentication in the controller GUI, perform these steps:

 Click New to create a key.